Intelligent Building Automation Technologies Market

 Market Size Estimation

 Both top-down and bottom-up approaches were used to estimate and validate the total size of the intelligent building automation technologies market.
-These methods were extensively used to estimate the size of various segments in the market.
+These methods were also used to estimate the size of various segments in the market.
 The research methodology used to estimate the market size includes the following:

 Data Triangulation